• Skip to main content

 140 mm Case Fan (2,000 RPM)- 4.2 to 6 W

-It’s a no from me unless you genuinely need 1600W or will need it in the future.
+The truth is there will not be any necessity for a 1600-watt power supply unless you genuinely need 1600W or will need it in the future.
 Even if the extra wattage capacity isn’t used, some of it becomes waste heat, possibly necessitating more cooling owing to heat from power loss.

 Even the most efficient power sources squander about 10% of their energy in the form of heat.
 It might not be a waste if you plan on adding extra GPUs for SLI and improving GPU performance.
 If one is available, I would choose a tracking power supply, which follows the actual power you require more effectively than a power source that operates at a constant output regardless of load.